-This Thyrocare package combines a complete vitamin profile, key minerals and nutrient elements, an advanced iron deficiency profile, pancreatic function, cardiac risk and cancer screening, and heavy/toxic elements with a comprehensive full body checkup baseline (CBC, thyroid, lipids, liver, kidney, diabetes markers, electrolytes, urine analysis).
-It is designed for health-conscious citizens who want nutrition and exposure insights in the same consolidated report set.
+This Thyrocare package combines a complete vitamin profile, key minerals and nutrient elements, an advanced iron deficiency profile, pancreatic function, cardiac risk screening, CEA, and heavy/toxic elements with a comprehensive full body checkup baseline (CBC, thyroid, lipids, liver, kidney, diabetes markers, electrolytes, urine analysis).
+It is structured for people who want nutrition, trace elements, exposure, and comprehensive baseline testing in the same order.

 NABL-Accredited ISO-Certified Pan-India Service FREE Home Collection